JonathanThing/ECE-298A-VGA-Video-Player/docs/ece298a_docs.md

 		 - [ ] **Validation:** Await 32 cycles, check FSM state at the end
  - [ ] **Main Test:** Test QSPI Data Transfer Timing and Buffer Timing
 	 - [ ] **Sub Test:** Test filling buffer from empty/startup state
-		 - [ ] Should take 14 cycles to fill the last buffer once data transmission starts
+		 - [ ] Should take 12 cycles to fill the last buffer once data transmission starts
 		 - [ ] Data should not be shifted out unless requested
-		 - [ ] **Validation:** After we begin data transmission, check if buffer is filled after 14 cycles
+		 - [ ] **Validation:** After we begin data transmission, check if buffer is filled after 12 cycles
-		 - [ ] **Validation:** Each preceding buffer should be filled every 7 cycles thereafter
+		 - [ ] **Validation:** Each preceding buffer should be filled every 6 cycles thereafter while there is space
 	 - [ ] **Sub Test:** Test buffer timing and shifting during normal operation
-		 - [ ] Should still take 7 cycles to fill a buffer
+		 - [ ] Should still take 6 cycles to fill a buffer
 		 - [ ] Data should stop being sent if all buffers full (turn off SPI Clock)
 		 - [ ] Data should only be shifted out once it has been consumed by Instruction Decoder Module
-		 - [ ] **Validation:** Check if buffer gets filled every 7 cycles when a buffer is empty
+		 - [ ] **Validation:** Check if buffer gets filled every 6 cycles when a buffer is empty
+		 - [ ] **Validation:** Check if data is passed through empty buffers
 		 - [ ] **Validation:** Check if SPI Clock is turned off (held low) when all buffers are full
 		 - [ ] **Validation:** Check consumption (shift out) of last buffer (Buffer 6) when Instruction Decoder consumes data
  - [ ] **Main Test:** Test Instruction Decoder